Sadyba: History

-In 2000, at 31 Powsińska Street was opened the Sadyba Best Mall, one of the oldest shopping centres in Poland, and the first to offer the IMAX cinema.
+In 2000, Sadyba Best Mall was opened at 31 Powsińska Street.
+It was one of the first shopping malls opened in Poland, and the first to offer the IMAX cinema.

-In 2005, at the corner of Powsińska and Okrężna was placed a bronze sculpture by Jarosław Urbański, titled The Locomotive.
+In 2005, a bronze sculpture by Jarosław Urbański, titled The Locomotive, was unveiled at the corner of Powsińska and Okrężna.
 It depicts a small steam-powered locomotive, commemorating the Wilanów Railway line, which crossed the neighbourhood at the turn of the 20th century.